4. Data and Functionality

 conversions to other types, then search for methods on those types.

-Another use for implicit conversion is typeclass derivation.
+Another use for implicit conversions is typeclass derivation.
 In the

 previous section we wrote an implicit def that derived a